 Ref.
 Question Policy Principles N1 If emergency lighting is provided, is the coverage sufficient and in good repair?
-(Internal and external) Answe r Finding/Observation Yes The provision of emergency escape lighting was considered adequate and no significant observations were made during the premises survey.
+(Internal and external) Answei r Finding/Observation Yes Where common area emergency escape lighting is present, comments are based upon a visual inspection of the system coverage and condition, but no illuminance tests or verification of full compliance with the relevant British Standards was carried out during the premises survey.
+The provision of emergency escape lighting was considered adequate and no significant observations were made during the premises survey.